Now is definitely the time for some nourishing, settle-the-stomach comfort food!

 Once everything is heated through, check it for seasoning and add extra salt and pepper if you wish.
 Remove from the heat and throw in the finely chopped parsley.
 Give it a gentle stir through and serve in warm bowls, preferably with bottle of cava!!

 Right now I’m going to get out into the sunshine!
-May has definitely put a spring back into my step.
+Summer has definitely put a spring back into my step.
 Time to get back into the markets, grab some olives, baguettes and jamón and while away some time on the grass in the river with a good book!